 We receive complaints and enquiries about services provided by Victorian disability service providers.
-This includes disability services that are funded by the Department of Health and Human Services (DHHS), Transport Accident Commission (TAC) and the National Disability Insurance Scheme (NDIS).
+This includes disability services that are funded by the Department of Families, Fairness and Housing (DFFH) including disability forensic program.
+We also receive enquiries and complaints about the Transport Accident Commission (TAC).

 If you are not sure whether we can assist you with your complaint, you can still contact us.
 If we can’t handle your complaint, we will help you find the most appropriate place to go.